tperich/curriculum-vitae/README.md

 Make sure you have docker and docker-compose installed!

+1. Install dependencies by running `yarn install` or `npm install`
-- To run a development version, simply run: `sudo docker-compose up`
+2. To run a development version, simply run: `sudo docker-compose up`

-- To run a production version, run: `sudo docker-compose -f docker-compose.prod.yml up`
+3. To run a production version, run: `sudo docker-compose -f docker-compose.prod.yml up`

 ## Available npm/yarn scripts